 - In Freefall, not only does Florence (an anthropomorphized red wolf) have a visible bellybutton, there's even an indentation showing where it's located even when she's dressed in her normal jumpsuit.

-- Itchy and Scratchy from The Simpsons have bellybuttons.
+- Itchy and Scratchy from The Simpsons, a mouse and cat respectively, have bellybuttons.

 - Rodney J. Squirrel from Squirrel Boy has a bellybutton.